This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 • Sub-chapter 5.5: only resolutions of the supreme authorities of the CPSU and of the supreme bodies of the Comintern are entered here.
 All entries are headed by the uniform title "[Resolution]" plus the date of adoption and the name of the body which adopted it.
 The sequence of entries is chronological according to the date of adoption;

-• Chapter 8: this is the book review section of the present bibliography (both reviews of selected primary and secondary works are considered).
+• Chapter 8: this is the book review section of the present bibliography (both reviews of some 100 selected primary works by Trotsky and some 300 secondary works about Trotsky/Trotskyism are considered).
 Since most reviews and review articles lack distinct titles and many of them are published anonymously, some deviations from the standard description occur, e.g. the usage of uniform titles.
 The titles of the works under review are mentioned at the top of each entry except in case of review articles (omnibus reviews) where the works under review are mentioned in the notes area at the end of the entry.
 With regard to the arrangement: in sub-chapter 8.1.02, the records are arranged alphabetically by the (original) titles of Trotsky's works under review; in sub-chapter 8.2.02, the records are arranged by the authors and titles of the secondary works under review;

 Note on transliteration

 Items which are printed in non-Latin characters, mainly Cyrillic ones, have been transliterated (romanized) according to ISO recommendation R 9 (2. ed.
-1968) with the single exception of the Russian character "X" which is transliterated as "Ch" instead of "H".
+1968) with the single exception of the Russian character "X" which is transliterated as "Ch" instead of "H" or "Kh".
 It should be noted that the transliteration used here partly differs from transliterations widely used by libraries and documentation centres.
-See also our transliteration table [PDF].
+See also our transliteration table.

 Note on technical instruments used